-MEMPHIS, Tenn., Jan.
-6 /PRNewswire/ -- With potential severe weather, including ice and snowy conditions expected in West Tennessee, Verizon Wireless is encouraging drivers to remember emergency preparation and wireless safety.
+OKLAHOMA CITY, Jan.
+6 /PRNewswire/ -- Because of recent and expected severe weather, including ice and snowy conditions looming in Oklahoma, Verizon Wireless is encouraging drivers to remember emergency preparation and wireless safety.
 Drivers should use hands-free devices or stay off cell phones while driving, particularly in rainy, snowy or icy weather when roads can be slick and dangerous.

 In addition to supporting legislation that requires people who talk while driving to use hands-free devices, Verizon Wireless has also supported bans on texting while driving.
 In fact, in October, the company launched an awareness campaign, "Don't Text and Drive" to further its long-standing wireless safety message and encourage safe driving habits.

 "Cell phones can be a big help in weather emergencies," said Steve Smith, region president for Verizon Wireless.
 "If you don't have a hands-free device, avoid making calls until you have stopped at a safe location."

 Verizon Wireless, which operates the nation's largest and most reliable 3G network, offers Oklahoma residents these emergency preparedness tips for consideration during severe weather and other emergencies:

 - Keep wireless phone batteries fully charged, in case local power is lost.

 - Have additional charged batteries and car-charger adapters available for back-up power.